 Anker is a household name when it comes to smart devices for entertainment, travel, and smart homes.
 Our review device the Anker SoundCore ticks all the boxes when it comes to build quality, sound output, portability, and battery life.

-After more than a week of stress-testing the SoundCore, I now understand the hullabaloo about this device.
+After more than a week of stress-testing the SoundCore, I now understand the hullabaloo about this compact speaker.
 There are some things you have to form your own opinion and no reviews in the world can replace first impressions.
 On that note, let’s dig in.

 Design & Build